infosec-intern/sneaky-systemd-shit/Examples/DBus/DBus.md

 The `gdbus` program is a command-line tool that provides access to the various DBus APIs available in the system.
 It is specific to systems with the GNOME display manager installed.
 The KDE equivalent to this is `qdbus`.

 **Source**: <https://www.freedesktop.org/software/gstreamer-sdk/data/docs/latest/gio/gdbus.html>

+### Additional Notes

+* `gdbus` requires parameters be sent in GLib's serialized format.
+Typically, this means passing in simple values (strings, ints, bools) just like we would with `busctl`, and passing more complex values as their typical programming symbols surrounded by quotes.
+For example, Python lists (`[]`), correspond to DBus lists, and must be surrounded by quotes when methods require lists to be passed.
+See **Step 2** below for a clear example.
+* DBus' variant types must be surrounded by `<>`.
+See [this AskUbuntu post](https://askubuntu.com/questions/359587/how-to-pass-asv-arguments-to-gdbus) or the **gdbus** section of the [TransientUnits](../TransientUnits/TransientUnits.md#gdbus) page for an example.

 ### Step by Step